Free consultation 402-431-9000

 How Are Wrongful Death Settlements Paid Out?

 The two basic payout options in a wrongful death lawsuit are a lump-sum settlement and structured settlement.
 In a lump-sum settlement, the recipient will receive the full amount of the settlement or verdict at once, in a single check from the insurance company.
 Surviving family members will receive the full payout of their economic and noneconomic losses, allowing them to pay their debts upfront.
+These payout options are particularly important for those who were financially dependent on the deceased, as they can impact the immediate and long-term financial stability of the surviving family members.

 In a structured settlement agreement, recipients will receive parts of the settlement at a time for an extended period.
 This can help a family pay for larger financial debts over time by guaranteeing a consistent stream of income.
 Structured settlements have less flexibility than lump-sum settlements.
 The right type of payout for a family will depend on the specific situation.

+What Compensation Can Surviving Family Receive?
 The Deceased Person’s Surviving Spouse, Children and Parents

 Any wrongful death settlement or verdict awarded in Nebraska will be divided based on the state’s rules for intestate succession.
 Nebraska has multiple laws that apply to dividing wrongful death awards.
 Nebraska Revised Statutes Section 30-2302 states that the first person who will receive a portion of the settlement will be the deceased person’s surviving spouse.
 The surviving spouse will have an obligation to share the proceeds with any surviving children or parents of the decedent.
+In wrongful death cases, the distribution of settlements can be complex and varies depending on the specific circumstances and state laws.

 If there are no surviving children, but there are surviving parents, the spouse will have to share the first $100,000 with the parents plus 50% of the balance of the intestate estate.
 If there are surviving children, the children will receive the first $100,000 instead, but only if the surviving children are the issue of the surviving spouse as well.
 If the surviving children are not the issue of the surviving spouse, the children will receive 50% of the intestate estate.
 If no surviving children or parents exist, the spouse will receive the entire intestate estate.